TheBlackParrot/SpinRequests/README.md

 > [!NOTE]
 > SpinShare does not respond with any data pertaining to the RemiXD difficulty (if present), this can only be generated using data from in-game.
 >
-> *For the time being, this can only be set from the `/history` endpoint, otherwise it will always be null.*
+> *For the time being, this can only be set from the `/history` endpoint and base game/DLC maps, otherwise it will always be null.*

 ---